*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Saint Patrick’s Day on March 17 is not a “thing”.
 You can probably find some fun shenanigans at an Irish pub, but don’t expect a Catalan to wear green.

-Were you looking for the must-see places to visit?
+Were you looking for must-see places to visit?
 Like the Sagrada Familia or Casa Batlló?
 These attractions are the best places to visit – read about the best places to visit Barcelona all-year.

 Food and Drink

-Some foods don’t go out of season like, seafood paella, fideua, vine-ripe tomatoes, and golden olive oil.
+Some foods don’t go out of season, like, seafood paella, fideua, vine-ripe tomatoes, and golden olive oil.
 Check out my complete Barcelona Food Guide here.
 But for seasonal foods in March, try these:

 Calçots – Try these weird, huge spring onions that are roasted on an open fire or grill.
 You dip them into a romesco sauce, a tasty sauce of roasted red peppers, tomatoes, and paprika.
 Then tilt your head back, and enjoy!
 You have to wear an adult bib when you eat them.
 I recommend trying calçots at Disbarat in Gracia or Maur in Sant Antoni.